 The turnbuckles must not be completely tightened, however, because slack is needed in the shrouds to enable the mast to be fully raised

-This keeps the turnbuckle toggles inline with the shrouds and allows them to hinge on their clevis pins when the shrouds flex slightly with the mast under sail.
+This keeps the turnbuckle toggles inline with the shrouds and allows them to rotate on their clevis pins when the shrouds flex slightly with the mast under sail.
 At any other rotation, the shrouds cannot pivot entirely on the pins.
 Instead, they will pry sideways on the toggles and T bolts to a greater or lesser degree depending on their orientation and they can bend either while stepping the mast or while under sail like in the following picture.

 Have your mast and step it too